Chrismarsh/CHM/docs/forcing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Multi-part netcdf files are allowed.
 This handles cases where the forcing data are split into a file per n-timesteps,
 such as one netcdf file per day.
+Each time a new file is loaded occurs a small performance penalty as the entire
+datastructure has to be re-created.
+The upside to this is that the topology (e.g., spatial resolution) of each
+netcdf does not need to remain constant.

 This is specified as a ``.json`` file that has a list of files:

 .. code::